+Summary sentence here of most important result: drought and/or warming had such and such effect on C sink or source capacity of these sub-Arctic, active layer soils.
 Several studies have measured microbial respiration and GHG fluxes from soils very close to our study site.
 Morishita et al. (2014) measured gas fluxes in the field at CPCRW and nearby forests, and found CO2 production to be correlated with both temperature and moisture, consistent with our results They found however that CH4 uptake (no emissions were observed) was driven by temperature only.
 Waldrop et al. (2010) incubated active-layer and permafrost soils from near Fairbanks, AK, under varied temperature and aerobic conditions, observing Q10 values of 9.0 (active layer) and 2.3 (permafrost) from -5 to 5 °C; these values are higher than we observed, consistent with the lower temperature range (Hamdi et al., 2013).
 Waldrop et al. (2010) observed flux rates of 0.001-0.10 µmol CH4 day-1 g-1 (~0.001-0.133 ng C g C-1 day-1), differing by orders of magnitude between sites (but roughly similar to our observed CH4 emissions), and ~1-5 µg C-CO2 hr-1 g-1 (~2000-10000 µg C g C-1 day-1), considerably higher than the CO2 rates observed from our cores.
 In an incubation of active-layer Alaskan permafrost peats, Treat et al. (2014) found CO2 and CH4 emissions to be strongly correlated with temperature and moisture.
 Finally, during the first 100 days of a year-long incubation of Fairbanks-area 0-10 cm mineral soils, Neff and Hooper (2002) observed fluxes of ~55-409 µg C-CO2 g C-1 day-1, in line with the results here.

 More generally, in a pan-Arctic synthesis of anaerobic soil incubations, Treat et al. (2015) reported mean CO2 rates of 47 (all mineral soils) and 101 (for 20-100 cm soils) µg C-CO2 g C-1 day-1, somewhat lower than our aerobic incubation results.
 Weiss et al. (2015) found CO2 production from Yedoma permafrost samples to be correlated with both percent C and N, consistent with our results (Table 1).
 The response of soil biota to stresses such as drought tend to differ between soil types, but be broadly similar across biomes and climatic conditions (Manzoni et al., 2012).

-Temperature versus moisture sensitivity
+Temperature versus moisture sensitivity (is more or less important?
+What about it?)

-Warming usually increases soil GHG fluxes, for example at depth in a long-term Arctic tundra experiment (Sistla et al., 2013), as increased temperatures increment enzyme kinetics, enhance the production of extracellular enzymes, and enhance desorptions rates of organic matter from minerals.
-A key question, for both experimentalists and modelers (Falloon et al., 2011), is to what degree such soils' emissions could by constrained by their moisture status–in particular, limited by low soil moisture driven by increases in high-latitude temperatures, vapor pressure deficit, and potentially precipitation changes.
+Warming usually increases soil GHG fluxes, for example at depth in a long-term Arctic tundra experiment (Sistla et al., 2013), as increased temperatures enhance the production of extracellular enzymes, increase enzyme activities, and enhance desorption rates of organic matter from minerals.
+A key question, for both experimentalists and modelers (Falloon et al., 2011), is to what degree such soils' emissions could by constrained by their moisture status.
+In particular, how are emissions limited by low soil moisture that is itself driven by increases in high-latitude temperatures, vapor pressure deficit, and potentially precipitation changes?

 Our results suggest that moisture limitation could exert a large effect on CO2 production for deep active-layer soils (Figure 4): "drought" cores' cumulative production was 66% (4 °C) and 47% (20 °C) lower than the cores kept at field moisture.
 This effect was highly significant, and suggests that moisture limitations could exert a significant constraint on deep active-layer soils as they slowly warm.
 Such moisture constraints are thought to be already exerting effects on vegetation and soil fluxes at large scales (Ju and Masek, 2016; Bond-Lamberty et al., 2012), but our understanding of the interactive effects involved is poor.